 Rokin 64: Black Moor on top of the building (T-Mobile shop).
-10. The Black Moor Slave trader Bartholomeus Moor (1573-1633) placed a 'moor' on every house he lived in.
+12. The Black Moor Slave trader Bartholomeus Moor (1573-1633) placed a 'moor' on every house he lived in.
 Moor heads can be found on several Amsterdam buildings, in family crests and in museums.
 Look up, the gavelstone of the moor is on top of this five-story building Rokin 64 (T-Molbile shop).
 In 1614 Moor and 33 stakeholders signed for the transport and insurance of the 'cargo' of a ship full of enslaved Africans on the slave ship Angel Michael.
-One of the heirs of Rokin 64, Daniel Bernard (1626-1714) was the director of the colony Society of Surinam in 1689, and he was also involved in slave trade.
-Follow Rokin, walk past the Munt Tower (the lower part of this tower was built between 1480 and 1487 and was part of the Reguliers Gate, one of the three main gates to enter the city and part of the first fortification of Amsterdam), follow Amstel, Blauwbrug, Waterlooplein and Mr. Visserolein to The Dock Worker.
+One of the heirs of Rokin 64.
+Daniel Bernard (1626-1714) was the director of the colony Society of Surinam in 1689, and he was also involved in slave trade.
+Follow Rokin, walk past the Munt Tower (the lower part of this tower was built between 1480 and 1487 and was part of the Reguliers Gate, one of the three main gates to enter the city and part of the first fortification of Amsterdam), follow the Vijzelstraat and over the canal go left onto the Herengracht (even side).